louthy/language-ext/README.md

 ### The rest

 This README.md is a basic introduction to the library.
-It is however full of many useful types, so do check the [API Reference](https://louthy.github.io) for more info.
+It is however full of many, many useful types, so do check the [API Reference](https://louthy.github.io/language-ext/index.htm) for more info.

 ### Contributions
 All contributors are welcome.
 For anything other than bug fixes please get in touch via the issues page.
 There are no fixed rules on what should and shouldn't be in this library, but some features are more valuable than others, and some require long-term maintenance that outweighs the value of the feature.
 So please get sign-off from the project leader (Paul Louth) before putting in an excessive amount of work.

 If you would just like to get involved, but don't have any major feature work to submit, then the project will always benefit from more unit-tests, documentation, peer-review, etc.